 First-Party vs Third-Party Cookies: Why First-Party Is the Way to Go

-Most of the controversial buzz you hear around cookies is related to those used for advertising.
-Normally, a website saves a cookie to remember your user preferences.
-This cookie would be used by the website the next time you visit to optimize your experience.
-In this way, a cookie only benefits one user’s experience with one website.
+Most of the buzz you hear around cookies is related to those used for advertising.
+Normally, a website saves a cookie to remember your user preferences to be used the next time you visit to optimize your experience.
+In this way, it only benefits one user’s experience with one website.

-Third-party cookies are different since they take information from a user who is visiting a different domain.
-Often this information is taken and shared without the user’s knowledge.
+Third-party cookies are different since they take information from a person who is visiting a different domain.
+Often this data is taken and shared without the user’s knowledge.

 Think of it like this:

 There are three rooms connected by a corridor.
-In each room there is one person (website).
+In each there is one person (website).

 These three people share the corridor, but there is no way for them to communicate with each other; they are essentially three information silos.